interledger/rafiki/packages/documentation/src/content/docs/telemetry/privacy.md

 ## Currency Conversion

 Another factor that obscures sensitive data is currency conversion.
 In cross-currency transactions, we use exchange rates that are not traced back.
+The rates are provided by the integrating [ASE](/reference/glossary#account-servicing-entity) at runtime and are not persisted.
+If the needed rates are not provided, external API's for exchange rates are used.
+The obtained exchange rates are overwritten frequently in this case, with no versioning or history access.
 This introduces an additional layer of noise and further protects the privacy of the transactions.

 ## References